home-assistant/companion.home-assistant/docs/core/actions.md

 ![Apple](/assets/apple.svg) Specific

-Actions is a generic system that allows you to easily integrate the Home Assistant automations system into multiple areas of iOS and [Apple Watch](/apple-watch/apple-watch.md).
+Actions is a generic system that allows you to easily integrate the Home Assistant automations system into multiple areas of iOS, [Apple Watch](/apple-watch/apple-watch.md), and CarPlay.

 ## Creating Actions